jilavsky/SAXS_IgorCodeDocs/docs/source/Nika/Main.rst

    :align: center
    :width: 100%

-**NOTE:** some controls from the lower graph tab are moved to next tab, so this Figure is slightly obsolete.
+**NOTE:** some controls from the lower graph tab are moved to next tab, so this image is slightly obsolete.
 Will be fixed later.

 New controls here:

 “\ **Use?**\ ” – switches on this tool.

-“\ **Use Raw**?” – and “\ **Use Processed**?” – choices which Figure the tool will be used on.
+“\ **Use Raw**?” – and “\ **Use Processed**?” – choices which image the tool will be used on.
 User Processed is not available if the last data set was loaded using “\ **Ave & Display..**\ ” button (no Processed data are created in this case).
 NOTE: if you hit any button

 “\ **Convert..**\ ” and this tool is enabled, it is set to “\ **Use Processed**\ ” automatically.

 “\ **Distance from Center [in pixels]**\ ” – user control to move the object to specific *q* .
 The *q* where the data will be calculated is displayed next to this control and is the appropriate *q* (*q\ :sub:`y`* or *q\ :sub:`z`*) for give shape.
 See Ellipse definition for specific there.
 NOTE: you must control the pixel position.
 Positive direction is to the right of the beam center (horizontally) or up from the beam center (vertically).
-Lines are drawn to help user Figure this out.
+Lines are drawn to help user image this out.

 “\ **Width [in pixels]**\ ” – width of the profile (minimum used one is 1 even if 0 is set by user) in pixels.
 This is the control to use to change how wide stripe is averaged.
 Next to it is control which shows this in *q* units.
 NOTE: the *q* width is calculated simply by subtracting Q values for the sides of the stripe.
 Intensity is averaged at each point perpendicularly to the direction of the line (curve).
 If more than 1 pixel is used for averaging, standard deviation of average is provided as error, if only 1 pixel is used, square root is used (which may be seriously WRONG)… You were warned.